QPU Tokens

 Personal Token

-By storing your personal QPU token in Luna, you can seamlessly reuse it across different runs while running algorithms on quantum hardware.
-As a regular user, you can only set tokens for your personal account.
+By storing your personal QPU token in Luna, you can easily reuse it across multiple runs when executing algorithms on quantum hardware.
+As a regular user, you have the ability to set tokens for your personal account.

-Here is an example of creating a personal IBM token:
+Here is an example of creating a personal D-Wave token:

-# Set your personal token to access IBMs hardware
+# Set your personal token to access DWaves hardware

 personal_token = ls.qpu_token.create(